Health Care and Student Safety

 - Epi-pen/Inhaler Permission Form

-- Dining Hall/Nutrition/Food Allergy Information
+- Dining Hall/Nutrition/Food Allergy Information - 2019 Info to Come

 - Permission to Treat (electronically signed during most online registrations)

 In order for all youth participants to have a safe and comfortable experience, we ask that all parents/guardians review our Code of Conduct with their student before arriving at the program.
 The document is provided here, along with an outline of the steps that may be taken should a conduct issue arise during a UNH youth program: